Equine melanoma: Melanoma in gray horses

 Gray horses have a higher susceptibility to melanoma than any other coat color, with up to 80% of gray horses developing some kind of melanoma in their lifetime.
 Some sources state that up to 66% of those melanomas will become malignant.
 The gray coat color comes from a gene that is responsible for the gradual depigmentation of the horse's coat; horses with this gene are born darker and over time, they lose their coat pigmentation.
 The gray gene is the strongest coat color modifier, and will act on any base color.
 The gray coat color is the result of an autosomal dominant trait that is caused by a 4.6-kb duplication in the 6th intron of the gene syntaxin-17 (STX17).
 The region of this mutation contains four genes: NR4A3 (nuclear receptor subfamily 4, group A, member 3), STX17, TXNDC4 (thioredoxin domain–containing-4¢) and INVS (inversin).
 To determine what makes gray horses more susceptible to melanomas, researchers have used different techniques such as the Northern Blot technique and Real-Time PCR.
 From these studies, it was concluded that the STX17 gene and the NR4A3 gene are both being over-expressed in gray horses, which is responsible for the increased incidences of melanoma in horses with the gray gene.

 Frequency

 One study of gray Quarter horses found that 17.7% had melanomas.
-The average age of the horses was 9.2 years, and melanomas were much more common in older horses than in younger.
-When split by age, prevalence was 52% in horse over 15 years old compared to 10% in horses under.
+The average age of the horses was 9.2 years, and melanomas were much more common in older horses than in younger ones.
+When split by age, prevalence was 52% in horses over 15 years old compared to 10% in horses under.
 This is lower than in other breeds and the authors postulate it may have been because only a few of the horses were homozygous for gray, that the chestnut allele of extension may be protective against melanomas caused by gray, or that the breed's genetic background may lower the risk.

 In Lipizzaners, 50% of gray horses had melanotic tumors.
 Divided by age, 56% of horses under 16 years and 94% of horses older were affected.